vmsmith/CookBook/mushrooms_cepes_bordelaise.md

 5. Wash and chop the parsley

 #### Directions
-1. Heat the olive oil and saute the sliced mushroom heads for around 5 minutes.
+1. Heat the olive oil and sauté the mushrooms, stirring often, until they are golden brown and a little crispy.
 2. Set aside and keep warm.
-3. Reheat the pan, add the shallots and chopped mushroom stalks, and season.
+3. Reheat the pan, add the shallots and sauté for five minutes, until translucent.
-4. Add the breadcrumbs and chopped parsley.
+4. Add the chopped garlic parsley, and stir for about a minute.
-5. Cook for around 5 minutes then serve on top of the slices.
+6. Add the breadcrumbs and mushrooms, give it a couple of stirs, and serve (on the toast if using).
-6. Serve with Bordeaux wine.
+7. Serve with Bordeaux wine.